 - Cashmere Bouquet

-Though not involved in lawsuits at the moment, other types of products that potentially contain talc include makeup, vitamins, supplements, deodorant, and some foods.
-A 2009 FDA study of talc-containing makeup products determined that there was no asbestos in these products.
-But the study did not go into whether or not the talc alone was dangerous.
+Though not involved in lawsuits at the moment, products that contain talc could include makeup, vitamins, supplements, deodorant, and some foods.
+A 2009 FDA study of talc-containing makeup products determined that there was no asbestos in the products.
+However, the study did not address whether or not talc alone was dangerous.

 Even though we still allow talc in the United States, it is cosmetically restricted in the European Union.
 Since it is inconclusive if talc itself is harmful, make sure that any products you use that contain talc are asbestos-free.
-Also, don’t use any products for the pelvic area that contain talc just as a precaution.
-If you’re in Louisville and have used any of these products and developed serious diseases or cancers from them, you could have a talcum powder lawsuit.
+Also, don’t use any products for the pelvic area that contain talc, just as a precaution.
+If you have used any of these products and developed serious diseases or cancers from them, you could have a product liability claim.
+A Louisville talcum powder lawyer is ready to assess your claim.

 Talcum Powder in the News

 Recent news has brought to light many cases against big corporations whose talc powder products might have caused consumers’ cancer.
-Johnson & Johnson claims their talc is safe, but recent lawsuits decided differently.
-Although Johnson & Johnson claims to test their talc for asbestos, they could be letting trace amounts slip by.
-According to the World Health Organization, there is no safe amount of asbestos—even microscopic amounts are harmful.
+Johnson & Johnson claims its talc is safe, but recent lawsuits decided differently.
+Although Johnson & Johnson claims to test its talc for asbestos, it could be letting trace amounts slip by.

 In March 2019, Johnson & Johnson was forced by a judge to award a California woman and her husband $25 million in compensatory damages and $300 million in punitive damages because the couple claimed that asbestos in their talc powders caused their mesothelioma.